What Is Client Id In Demat Account

 Your Demat Account Statement

-Your depository periodically emails you an account statement showcasing the transaction made by you during the period.
+Your depository periodically emails you a demat account statement showcasing the transaction made by you during the period.
 The statements usually carry your client ID at the top of the page.

 Your Online Demat Account

 Alternatively, you can view your client ID online by logging into your Demat account.
 You can use this method if you remember your login credentials.

 Your Online Trading Account